ketanhdoshi/ml/README.md

 - [Q-Learning](apps/RL%20QLearning.ipynb) (Keras): Reinforcement Learning to play a simple game using Q-Learning algorithm

 ### Machine Learning
+- [ML End-to-End Workflow](apps/ml-workflow-utils.ipynb) (scikit): Reusable functions for the complete machine learning workflow with tabular data, applied on Kaggle's Titanic dataset as an example.
+  - Exploratory Data Analysis, Univariate and Bivariate visualization with Seaborn.
+  - Data summarization, cleaning, pre-processing, and transformations
+  - Feature engineering and feature selection
+  - Automated Model selection and hyperparameter tuning using nested cross-validation with grid search.
+  - Plot model scores including learning and validation curves
+  - Uses regression models, Support Vector Machines, K Nearest Neighbors, Decision Trees, Random Forest and several Ensemble algorithms.

+- [ML Workflow with Pipelines](apps/ml-pipeline-utils.ipynb) (scikit): Contains much of the same functionality as above, but is built with scikit Transformers and Pipelines.

 ### Other
 - [Geo Location](apps/Geo%20Location.ipynb) (Scikit): Predict trip durations using Random Forest and XGBoost algorithms for geo-location data with Kaggle NYC Taxi dataset.
 Location-based clusters with both K-means and probabilistic Gaussian Mixture Model.
 Location features with Geopandas and interactive maps with Folium.
 - [Auto Encoder](apps/Auto%20Encoder.ipynb) (Keras): Build a Variational Auto Encoder model to generate images of handwritten digits, using MNIST dataset.

-### Library
+### Deep Learning Library for Pytorch applications
 This contains much of the commonly-used functionality when building deep learning applications with Pytorch.
 It incorporates a number of useful techniques and best practices to make it easy to build and run these models with only a few lines of code.

+The functionality spans the end-to-end deep learning lifecycle from dataset preparation to creating model architectures, training, visualization and debugging.

-Although the implementation is different, many of these ideas and techniques were inspired by Fastai.
+Although the implementation is different, many of these ideas and techniques were inspired by the Fastai framework.

-Deep Learning library for advanced Pytorch models.
-Provides functionality for data preparation in a generic way for datasets in different input formats.
-Learning Rate Finder.
-- [Data](lib/data_lib.ipynb) - Declaratively specify steps to prepare data from a variety of source input formats
+- [Data](lib/data_lib.ipynb) - Declaratively specify data loading and transformation steps in a generic way to quickly prepare datasets with a few lines of code.
+Handles most common source input formats for a range of Vision, NLP, Audio, Tabular and other applications.
-- [Training](lib/training_lib.ipynb) - Custom Training loop with Callbacks and Schedulers.
+- [Training](lib/training_lib.ipynb) - Custom Training loop with Callbacks.
+Track Loss and define custom Metrics.
+Enable GPU execution.
+  - Also includes a Debugging Metrics Tracker to track model metrics for a layer, batch, epoch, or the entire run.
+Tracks fine-grained activations, weights and gradients at each step of the forward and backward computations.
+  - The metrics can then be visualized in Tensorflow's Tensorboard or as a Pandas dataframe.
+- [Optimizer](lib/optimiser_lib.ipynb) - Common optimizer algorithms including SGD, Momentum, Weight Decay and Adam.
+Schedulers including One Cycle scheduler.
+Flexible hyperparameter tuning with variable and discriminative learning rates.
+Learning Rate Finder and Hyperparameter Recording during training.
+- [Hooks](lib/hooks_lib.ipynb) - Use Pytorch hooks to introspect the model during training.
+Track stats of the layer activations and gradients during the forward and backward passes.
+- [Debug](lib/debug_lib.ipynb) - Miscellaneous debugging scripts for memory and performance profiling, and stack trace inspections.
+Visualization of the Pytorch back propagation auto-gradient graphs.
+- [Image](lib/image_lib.ipynb) - Image data processing utilities with libraries like OpenCV, scipy, Pillow.
+Display image data batches with labels and predictions.
+Includes several image augmentation techniques.
+- [Audio](lib/audio_lib.ipynb) - Audio data processing utilities with Librosa and Torchaudio.
+Includes spectrograms and audio augmentation.
+- [Architecture](lib/arch_lib.ipynb) - Helper functions for building model layers.
+- [Application](lib/arch_lib.ipynb) - Helper functions for building a complete application flow.